-Financing
+Financing:

 The League supports a sustainable funding mechanism for public higher education that will provide quality postsecondary programs across the state.

 Objectives should be to:

-- Maintain and attract quality teaching staff in order to attract and support quality students as well as research grants - Eliminate barriers to higher education funding: constitutional, statutory and other - Assure funding of capital construction and controlled maintenance - Explore alternative funding for institutions education for all qualified Colorado students.
-Objectives should be to:
+- Maintain and attract quality teaching staff in order to attract and support quality students as well as research grants - Eliminate barriers to higher education funding: constitutional, statutory, and other - Assure funding of capital construction and controlled maintenance - Explore alternative funding for institutions

-The League supports sustainable funding for financial aid programs in order to provide access to higher
+The League supports sustainable funding for financial aid programs in order to provide access to higher education for all qualified Colorado students.